 1. How to make systematic observations.

-Threat Assessment first requires you to learn systematic observation techniques and the assessment of a behavioral baseline.
+active Threat Assessment involves learning systematic observation techniques to assess a behavioral baseline.

 The behavioral baseline is a minimum or starting point constructed of consistent behaviors from which other behaviors are compared.
 This baseline should be culturally neutral and non-biased.
 Baselining is necessary because behavior can vary dramatically based on location and cultural context.
-As part of this process, you will learn to efficiently and effectively develop a baseline in your operational context.
+As part of our behavioral threat assessment training, trainees learn to efficiently and effectively develop a baseline in any location.

 2. How to recognize deviations.

-Your ability to identify threat is based on the identification of deviations from the baseline.
+Your ability to identify an active threat is based on the identification of deviations from the baseline.

 A deviation is a behavior that is inconsistent with the baseline.
-It is an indicator that a subject requires further observation and assessment.
+Person’s deviating from the baseline requires further observation and assessment.
 You will learn to use the baselining process as a filter to separate persons-of-interest (POI) from the larger population.

-3. How to identify a person of interest.
+3. How to identify a person of interest (POI).

-You will learn to DETERMINE IF AN INDIVIDUAL IS A POI THROUGH SIMULTANEOUS ASSESSMENTS OF DEVIATIONS, ROLES, AND OBJECTIVES.
+in our threat assessment methodology, You will then learn to DETERMINE IF AN INDIVIDUAL IS A POI THROUGH SIMULTANEOUS ASSESSMENTS OF DEVIATIONS, ROLES, AND OBJECTIVES.

 4. How to assess threat indicators.

-You will learn to assess threat indicators of your person of interest.
+You will learn to assess threat indicators displayed by your person of interest.

 A threat indicator is a verbal or visual behavior that implies an individual is being deceptive, threatening, trying to hide in plain sight, or carrying contraband or weapons.
-Clusters are of threat indicators help us to prioritize targets based on the possession of weapons and their threat level.
-You will learn about approximately 100 threat indicators across 8 categories.
-After you assess threat, and based on your mission, interdiction may be necessary.
+Clusters are combinations of threat indicators which help us to prioritize targets based on the possession of weapons and their threat level.
+Trainees learn approximately 100 threat indicators across 8 categories.

 5. How to plan & conduct an interdiction.